 This section of pages will be about my Shelby Cobra.

 Where did I find it?
 What I have done to it over the years?
 And more importantly, what did I end up with in 2019?
 I’ll add some pictures of the process.
 This gives me a place to document things about my car and share some pictures.
 I dedicate this page to my sister, Tena, Mustang fanatic that she is.
-Tena lives 1,000 miles from me so I can’t show her my car.
+Tena lives 1,000 miles from me so I can’t easily show her my car.
 So second best I am putting these pages together for her.

 During the last 5+ years I have actively upgraded the braking, the suspension and now the engine.
 Always with an eye on keeping it close to stock.
 I wanted to making the car better than it was new.
 I wasn’t thinking of building a race car, although I can see how someone would end up doing that.
 I wanted a performance street car.
 Something fun and reliable to drive.
 Even though the ’68 Shelby was a pretty cool car in itself, if I had to fix or replace things I might as well upgrade and make it a better Mustang.
 The labor was going to be the same regardless of the parts replaced.
 So that is what I did.